 THE DENVER CAR ACCIDENT LAWYERS AT FDAZAR

 For more than thirty years the car accident attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
-Our proven track record and expertise have allowed us to grow into the largest personal injury law firm in Colorado, with offices in Denver, Colorado Springs, Pueblo, and Trinidad.
+Our proven track record and expertise have allowed us to grow into the largest personal injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 If you’ve been injured in a car, truck, or motorcycle accident, you may be entitled to compensation.
 Please call the attorneys at FDAzar day or night at (800) 716-9032 or contact us here for a free consultation and no-obligation evaluation of your case.